 I have been a mindfulness teacher since the 1990s and have trained others to teach mindfulness for around 18 years.
-I am a member of Bangor University Centre for Mindfulness Research and Practice (CMRP) teaching/training team.
+I was previously a member of Bangor University Centre for Mindfulness Research and Practice (CMRP) teaching/training team.

 - I trained with Mark Williams to teach mindfulness in the early days of MBCT in the 1990s.